School Board Elections

 Consultants from the staff and members of the community often aid the Board in performing these duties.

 The Board of Education is the legislative body of the school district.
 Their meetings are held in public, but not as a public forum for open debate.
-However, this Board believes strongly in rights of citizens to be heard.
+However, this Board believes strongly in the rights of citizens to be heard.
 You may be heard in the following ways:

 - The President of the Board will inquire at the appropriate time (under Public Comments) if anyone in the audience wishes to bring something to the Board's attention.